witnet/documentation/docs/tutorials/bitcoin-price-feed/aggregations.md

 ## Tally by average

-For this tutorial, you will be using a tally function that is quite equivalent to the aggregation function:
+For this tutorial, we will be using a tally function that is quite similar to the aggregation function:

 ```javascript
 // Filters out any value that is more than 1.5 times the standard